Jingaku Takashi: Retirement from sumo

-Jingaku was for one year an elder of the Japan Sumo Association under the name Kasugayama Oyakata, but he was only borrowing the elder name from his stable-mate Sakahoko, and when Sakahoko retired in September 1992 Jingaku was unable to acquire stock elsewhere and had to leave the sumo world.
-He subsequently worked in a fish processing company.
+Jingaku was for one year an elder of the Japan Sumo Association under the name Kasugayama-oyakata, but he was only borrowing the elder name from his stable-mate Sakahoko, and when Sakahoko retired in September 1992 Jingaku was unable to acquire stock elsewhere and had to leave the sumo world.
+He subsequently worked at a fish processing company.

 Fighting style

 Jingaku was an exponent of tsuppari, a series of rapid thrusts to the opponent's chest, for which his Izutsu stable was famous, and often won by tsuki-dashi or thrust out.
 He used a migi-yotsu, or left hand outside, right hand inside grip when fighting on his opponent's mawashi or belt, and yori-kiri (force out) was his most common winning kimarite.
 He was also known for using tsuri (lifting) techniques, and utchari, the ring edge pivot.

 Personal life

 Since leaving sumo he has reverted to his birth name, Takashi Nakayama.
 He is married with two daughters and a son.
 In his free time he is a keen golfer.